-Over the years it is found that one of the easiest ways to ensure everyone feels satisfied with how the household bills are handled is to be direct and upfront with financial expectations.
+One of the easiest ways to ensure everyone feels satisfied with how the household bills are handled is to be direct and upfront with financial expectations.
 And this means being straightforward about what those expectations are before anyone moves in.

 When negotiating moving into a new home, consider asking how bills are handled now and how it will change when you or someone else moves in.
-Additional questions like, whose name is currently on the utilities?
+Additional questions to wrangle can include:

 Deciding How Everyone Wants to Split Bills

 As for the best way to split bills, that may depend on the household situation.
 For example, if the home has two evenly-sized rooms and a shared bathroom, kitchen, and living area, it may be easiest to simply split the bills down the middle as everyone has an equal space.
-But, if one room is exponentially larger than the other and has its own en suite bath, the bills could be split proportionally to accommodate the extra space for one roommate versus the other.
+But, if one room is exponentially larger than the other and has its own en suite bath, the bills could be split proportionally to reflect the extra space for one roommate versus the other.